 - As your home ages, its market value may be less than the cost of major repairs.
 With an HO-8 policy, you’ll receive reimbursements for damage on an actual cash value basis, rather than the full cost of the repairs.
 Older homes may not qualify for policies that cover the full replacement cost of the home in the event of a total loss.

-Home insurance policies usually dictate specific situations that grant you coverage for damages.
+Homeowners policies usually dictate specific situations (often called “covered perils”) that grant you coverage for damages.
 If damages to your home result from a situation not explicitly covered in your policy, your provider usually won’t reimburse you.
 So, if your home is damaged in an earthquake, you’ll only be covered if your policy specifies that you have earthquake coverage.
-If you want to learn more about the coverages available, check out some of the most common home insurance coverage definitions below:
+If you want to learn more about the coverages available, check out some of the standard coverage definitions below:

 - Coverage A – Dwelling